ilnp/ilnp-public-1/README.md

 All code contributed by the authors is Copyright (C) Saleem N. Bhatti, Ryo Yanagida, Khawar Shezhad, and Ditchaphong Phoomikiatissak.

+## Questionnaire

+If you download the code, I will be grateful if you could answer [this questionnaire](https://standrews.eu.qualtrics.com/jfe/form/SV_eWiVRfNRBnqTBXL), please!
+The whole thing should take only 2-3 minutes of your time.
+If you do not wnat to fill in all of it, please do give responses just to questions 2b and 2c.
+The data could be _extremely helpful_ to me when I apply for additional support for further dveelopment of ILNP.
+Thank you!

 ## Code

 There are two parts to the software: